-Hong Kong’s Dragon Boat Carnival, which features two major elements, the Hong Kong International Dragon Boat Races and San Miguel BeerFest will be held at its new, larger venue of Central Harbourfront.
+Hong Kong’s Dragon Boat Carnival, which features two major elements, the Hong Kong International Dragon Boat Races and San Miguel BeerFest will be held at its Central Harbourfront between 2nd and 4th June 2017.
+The event was first held at its current location in 2016.
 Between 2010 and 2015 the event was held at Tsim Sha Tsui East Waterfront after the organisers, Hong Kong Dragon Boat Association (HKDBA), along with Hong Kong Tourism Board (HKTB) decided to raise the profile of the races and make the carnival a “mega event” and major tourist attraction.
 Between 2000 and 2009 the international races had been held on the Shing Mun River at Shatin.
-The three-day 2016 carnival will be the 40th anniversary of the international races.
-The 2016 carnival is jointly organised by Hong Kong Tourism Board and Hong Kong China Dragon Boat Association.
+The three-day 2017 carnival will be the 41st anniversary of the international races The 2017 carnival is jointly organised by Hong Kong Tourism Board and Hong Kong China Dragon Boat Association.

 The annual regatta began in 1976 as a fishermen’s boat race involving nine local and one Japanese team and was the first international dragon boat race, setting standards which have subsequently been adopted in over 60 other countries and regions.
-Since its initiation the regatta has rapidly expanded and the 2015 races featured 411 teams from 143 dragon boat clubs with about 4,000 paddlers including 311 local teams and 100 overseas teams from 13 countries and regions including Australia, Canada, Mainland China, Dubai, Japan, Korea, Macau, the Netherlands, the Philippines, Singapore, Taiwan, Thailand and the UK.
-The 2016 races will be contested by about 4,000 paddlers from 14 countries and regions.
+Since its initiation the regatta has rapidly expanded and the the 2016 races were contested by about 4,000 paddlers from over 300 local teams and 100 overseas teams from 14 countries and regions.

 INTERNATIONAL GRAND CHAMPIONSHIPS;